CartoDB/cartodb/doc/API.md

     <script src="http://libs.cartocdn.com/cartodb.js/v2/cartodb.js"></script>
 ```

-The library is being mirrored on servers all over the world, so you be sure that no matter where your website viewers are, they will get CartoDB.js loaded the fastest way possible.
+The library is being mirrored on servers all over the world, so you can be sure that no matter where your website viewers are, they will get CartoDB.js loaded the fastest way possible.

 #### using CartoDB visualizations in your webpage

-This kind of visualization allows to create a complete map wihtout having to create the map, insert controls, layers and so on.
+This kind of visualization allows to create a complete map without having to create the map, insert controls, layers and so on.
 It just creates for you the map, add the controls you want (zoom, loader, infowindows...) and then left you the control to manage them.
 See ``cartodb.createLayer`` in the API section or see a [simple example](https://github.com/CartoDB/cartodb.js/blob/develop/examples/easy.html)

 ```
   cartodb.createVis('map', 'http://examples-beta.cartodb.com/api/v1/viz/791/viz.json')